-The Company incurred transaction costs of £45,000 (2019: £104,000) on the purchase of assets and £11,500 (2019: £15,000) on the sale of assets in the year.
+The Company incurred transaction costs of £44,000 (2020: £45,000) on the purchase of assets and £10,200 (2020: £11,500) on the sale of assets in the year.

-Net gains on realisation of investments during the year represents the difference between the net proceeds of sale and the book cost of the investments sold.
-Investments sold during the year have been revalued over time since their original purchase, and until they were sold any unrealised gains/losses was included in the fair value of the investments.
+Gains on investments sold in the year represents the difference between the net proceeds of sale and the book cost of the investments sold.
+Investments sold during the year have been revalued over time since their original purchase, and until they were sold any unrealised gains/ losses was included in the fair value of the investments.

-Movement in fair value represents the decrease in the difference between the book cost of investments held and their market value at 31 March 2020 compared with the difference between the book cost of investments held and their market value at 31 March 2019.
+Gains on investments held at year end represents the increase in the difference between the book cost of investments held and their market value at 31 March 2021 compared with the difference between the book cost of investments held and their market value at 31 March 2020.